BuvinJT/distbuilder/docs/ConfigClasses.md

 A QtIfw control script is "driven" by the builtin framework.
 When a given "event" occurs a "handler" function is invoked (if it has been defined).

-A QtIfwControlScript object has a pair of attributes related to each such event in the framework.
-One is a boolean, dictating whether to auto generate this event handler using a set of fixed, built-in logic provided by distbuilder to add a fair amount of additional features to your installers "for free".
-The other attribute in each pair is the body of the function (which is normally auto generated).
+QtIfwControlScript object has a set of attributes related to each page and such event/handler pair in the framework.
+One is a boolean, controlling the "visibility" of the page.
+Setting that to `False` skips over that wizard page entirely.
+Another boolean is provided, dictating whether to auto generate the event handler using a set of fixed, built-in logic provided by distbuilder to add a notable amount of additional features to your installers "for free".
+The final attribute in this pattern is the body of the event handler (normally auto generated), which allows for an atomic replacement of that code.

 When the `write()` function is invoked, the actual script file to be embedded in the installer is generated from the attributes.
 Prior to calling that, you